storybookjs/marko/MIGRATION.md

 In 6.1 we introduced an unintentional breaking change to `addon-backgrounds`.

 The addon uses decorators which are set up automatically by a preset.
-The required preset is ignored if you register the addon in `main.js` withe the the `/register` entry point.
+The required preset is ignored if you register the addon in `main.js` with the `/register` entry point.
 This used to be valid in `v6.0.x` and earlier:
 ```js
 module.exports = {
   stories: ['../**/*.stories.js'],